shilangyu/uni-notes/masters/homotopical_algebra/categories.md

 3. $\textsf{Gr}$ - objects are all groups and morphisms are all group homomorphisms
 4. $\textsf{Ab}$ - objects are all abelian groups and morphisms are all group homomorphisms with abelian domain and codomain
 5. $\textsf{Ch}_{\mathbb{k}}$ - where $\mathbb{k}$ is a commutative ring, objects are all chain complexes of $\mathbb{k}$-modules and morphisms are all $\mathbb{k}$-linear chain maps
+6. $\textsf{Cat}$ - objects are all small categories and morphisms are all functors of between small categories

 ## products